Yolo Akili

-Yolo Akili (born October 14, 1981 as Michael Todd Robinson Jr), also known as Yolo Akili Robinson, is an activist, writer, poet, counselor, and community organizer who advocates for addressing mental and emotional health needs in the Black community.
+Michael Todd Robinson Jr. (born October 14, 1981), better known as Yolo Akili, is an American activist, writer, poet, counselor, and community organizer who advocates for addressing mental and emotional health needs in the Black community.
 He is the author of Dear Universe: Letters of Affirmation and Empowerment, and the founder and executive director of BEAM (Black Emotional and Mental Health Collective).

 Early career

-Born Michael Todd Robinson Jr, after graduating from Georgia State University with a degree in Women's and African American Studies, he adopted the name Yolo Akili.
-In the years following graduation, Akili worked as a counselor, yoga instructor and poet.
+After graduating from Georgia State University with a degree in Women's and African American Studies, Akili.
+After graduating, he adopted the name Yolo Akili.
+In the years following graduation, he worked as a counselor, yoga instructor and poet.
 During this period he released a spoken word album of poetic meditations ruminating on sexual identity called Purple Galaxy.

 Moving into work as a community organizer, Akili joined AID Atlanta's HIV prevention team and served as a life support counselor at National AIDS & Education Services to Minorities (NAESM).
 Collaborating with Charles Stephens, Akili co-founded Sweet Tea: Southern Queer Men's Collective, a group of queer pro-feminist dedicated to combating sexism.
 As the regional training coordinator of Men Stopping Violence (MSV), Akili developed batterer intervention programs geared towards educating heterosexual African American men in their 40s about abetting violence and sexism against women.

 In conjunction with this work, Akili began to focus on disentangling victims of violence from abusive patterns.
 Writing for Shondaland, Akili detailed his own struggle with overcoming domestic violence, the shame that afflicts members of the LBGTQ+ community who feel trapped in abusive relationships, and the need for victims of trauma to avoid normalizing destructive behaviour.
 During his time as a counselor, Akili saw that there were institutional barriers in place throughout the country that were preventing members of the Black community from engaging with their emotional healthcare needs, particularly after witnessing an HIV-testing counselor fail to connect a patient with care while working in Atlanta.